 We know from experience that watching your child suffer the constant itch and irritation of baby eczema is frustrating.
-It doesn’t help when you feel there is little you can do to make the itch go away and while the doctors have a cupboard full of conventional remedies, they don’t always work as quickly, or well as we parents would like.
+It doesn’t help when you feel there is little you can do to make the itch go away.
+While the doctors have a cupboard full of conventional remedies, they don’t always work as quickly, or well as we parents would like.

-A combination of natural remedies and the prescriptions from our doctor really helped us to control our kids’ scratching, especially during the all to frequent flare-ups.
-To make sure we were really helping our son we did some research into which traditional and other natural remedies for baby eczema actually make a difference.
+A combination of natural remedies and the prescriptions from our doctor really helped control our kids’ scratching.
+Especially during the all to frequent flare-ups.
+To make sure we were genuinely helping our son, we researched which remedies for baby eczema might actually make a difference.

 Here is our run-down of the evidence supporting the most popular natural remedies for baby eczema: